maxmin13/messageboard-prj/README.md

 - Fedora 38
 - Python 3.11.4
 - ansible 2.14.5
-- aws-cli/2.13.0

 ## Configure the AWS credentials and default region in your work machine: ##

-Log into in AWS management console as root, go to Iam, Users, create a new AWS user, provide the user with access to the AWS Management Console.</br>
+Log into in AWS management console as root, go to Iam, Users, create a new AWS IAM user, provide the user with access to the AWS Management Console.</br>
 Select the user and create the access keys for access from the Command Line Interface (CLI).</br>
 Associate the user with an identity-based policy that allows access to route53 webservices, for ex: AmazonRoute53FullAccess.</br>
 Associate the user with an identity-based policy that allows access to ec2 webservices, for ex: AmazonEC2FullAccess.</br>

-In you terminal, install AWS Command Line Interface (CLI).</br>
-Enter the access key, the secret access key, your AWS region:
+In you terminal, enter the access key, the secret access key, the AWS region associated with the AWS IAM user, ex:

 ```
-aws configure
+export AWS_ACCESS_KEY_ID=xxxxxx
+export AWS_SECRET_ACCESS_KEY=yyyyyy
+export AWS_DEFAULT_REGION=eu-west-1
 ```

 ## Clone the project: ##